CS 416 Exam 3

 (c) It has very long seek times compared to those of a disk.

-(d) It supports a limited number of writes per block.
+(d) It supports a limited number of writes per block. - Checkpointing in a log-structured file system such as YAFFS:

 (a) Periodically writes updates of the file systemÕs superblock.